jamesob/desk/README.md

         List all desks along with a description. desk (.|go) <desk-name> [shell-args...]
         Activate a desk.
-Extra arguments are passed onto shell. desk run <desk-name> <cmd>
+Extra arguments are passed onto shell.
+        Without a name specified, it tries activating the desk specified in the ./Deskfile file. desk run <desk-name> <cmd>
         Run a command within a desk's environment then exit.
 Think '$SHELL -c'. desk edit [desk-name]